Marjorie E. Chapman Memorial "Everybody Matters" Essay Scholarship

 - supportive recommendation from a teacher, counselor or supervisor.

-Each applicant will be notified online in Scholarship Central of his or her status in the competition by early June.
-Recipients will receive a letter about their award.
+Application status will be changed from submitted to either offered or denied in June.
+Applicants can view their status by logging in to their Scholarship Central account.
 The scholarship check with a cover letter that includes the parameters of the program will be mailed in early August to the post-secondary institution the recipient attends.

 The Marjorie E. Chapman Memorial “Everybody Matters” Essay Scholarship is a one-year award.
 Recipients may apply annually by completing a new application, including a new essay, in subsequent undergraduate years.
 Each year’s application will be evaluated independent of previous status.